 Causes and risk factors:

-The main symptom is limited motion (or freezing) of the shoulder.
-It can also be accompanied by a dull, aching pain on the outer shoulder area.
+- Can be accompanied by a dull, aching pain in the outer shoulder area

 Most patients improve with non-surgical treatment options, including anti-inflammatory medications, cortisone injections, and physical therapy.
 Surgery may be recommended if the condition does not improve.